Real estate investors buy properties that they hope in the future will earn them a considerable return.

 For example, if an investor buys a house today, in 10 years, they hope it will sell for more than what it is worth today.
 But that’s not the only income — or expense — generated by the property.
 If the home is utilized as a rental property, cash comes in.
 If the investor plans a renovation, money goes out.
 All of this is cash flow.
 It helps determine the future value of a home for an investor.
 The discounted cash flow helps investors figure out what that future value of the cash flow is.

 Discounted cash flow helps investors evaluate how much money goes into the investment, the timing of when that money is spent, how much money the investment generates, and when the investor can access the funds from the investment.
+For more help managing your cash flow as a commercial investor, check out this post.

 The formula will take into account Initial cost, annual cost, estimated income, and any necessary holding period.